Ronson Vincent

-Ronson Vincent, also known as George Vincent, is a Malayalam television actor.
+Ronson Vincent, also known as George Vincent, is an Indian film and television actor.

+Early life

 Ronson's family hails from Calicut India.

 Career

 Ronson Vincent started his career as a model for popular brands.
 He made his silver screen debut with the Telugu film Manasara... directed by Ravi Babu.
 He portrayed the character of an IT professional, a man with shades of grey.
-Vincent received the Bharata Muni award for the best villain for the film Manasara...
-Vincent landed in Malayalam entertainment world with ‘'Study Tour Batch 162’' helmed by Thomas Benjamin.
+Vincent received the Bharata Muni award for the best villain for the film.
+Vincent landed in Malayalam with Study Tour Batch 162 helmed by Thomas Benjamin.

-He entered the small screen with the soap opera Bharya aired in Asianet.
-He gives life to Nandan, son of Prof. Vishwanatha Menon and Jayapradha teacher.
+He entered the television with the soap opera Bharya aired on Asianet.
+He played Nandan, son of Prof. Vishwanatha Menon and Jayapradha teacher.
 Bharya tells the tale of family residing in Vrindavanam.
-Aleena Padikkal portrays the role of Nayana, Nandan's wife.